WebAssembly/binaryen/README.md

 Note that `wasm-ctor-eval`'s name is related to global constructor functions, as mentioned earlier, but there is no limitation on what you can execute here.
-Any export from the wasm can be executed, if it's contents are suitable.
+Any export from the wasm can be executed, if its contents are suitable.
 For example, in Emscripten `wasm-ctor-eval` is even run on `main()` when possible.

 ## Testing